FIWARE/tutorials.Step-by-Step/docs/subscriptions.md

 ![](https://fiware.github.io/tutorials.Subscriptions/img/price-change.png)

-The business logic of the Stock Management Front End again emits socket I/O events to any registered parties (such as the cash till) and since the price has changed the till now displays a bottle of beer at 0.89€
+The business logic of the Stock Management frontend again emits socket I/O events to any registered parties (such as the cash till) and since the price has changed the till now displays a bottle of beer at 0.89€